Purpose Driven

 Saga PR is an impact communications agency helping its clients convey their commitments to sustainability clearly, transparently, and honestly.

-Strategic media communication is at the core of our work: providing the media with timely and engaging topics about our clients’ ESG work.
-We wish to collaborate with organisations that recognize the importance of shared value instead of only shareholder value.
+Strategic media communication is at the core of our work: providing the media with timely and engaging topics about our clients’ sustainability work.
+We collaborate with organisations that recognise the importance of shared value, rather than solely shareholder value.

-The future is in recognizing that profit requires the wellbeing of the planet and people.
+The future is in recognizing that a flourishing economy requires wellbeing of the planet and people.

 Source & image credit: The Economics of Biodiversity: The Dasgupta Review